jdc-art/FinalProject/README.md

 # FinalProject
 Brick Breaker Game

-Making a Brick Breaker Game: 06/13/2022
+Making a Brick Breaker Game: 06/14/2022

--Redoing Ball Physics (Last were buggy and caused project to crash sometimes) -Inputs for Paddle (Not going up and down anymore just left and right for more simplicity) -Map Generation with Array

--Adding class for Ball Multiplier (2x and 3x Multiplier)
+Redid Ball movement/physics; Should be better?
+Paddle can now move
+Brick class will function correctly when colliding with ball for the actual 'brick breaker' part of the project.
+Hopefully be doing brick class that will have a 25% chance of dropping a multiplier (falls to paddle for pickup).

+Grid array for MapGen(??)

 I love stack overflow